pweave5/pweave5/README.md

 ## Interests:
   - All things machine learning
-  - Combining my love of Sports with Data analysis
+  - Combining my love of sports with data analysis